 Ryan Farr is the chef and owner of 4505 Meats in San Francisco.
-This recipe appears in his new book Sausage Making, which will be available from Chronicle Books in April.
-(Pre-order on Amazon now.)
+This recipe appears in his new book Sausage Making, which is available from Chronicle Books.

 - 949 grams boneless lean beef such as neck, plate, or shank, cut into 1-inch cubes

 - 137 grams beef fat, cut into 1-inch cubes

 - 3 grams onion powder